 If the credit limit needs to be increased, this must be approved by the Finance Manager.
-Once this has been approved, all staff working on outstanding orders must be notified to restart the customer's orders.
+Once this has been approved, all staff working on outstanding orders must be notified so that the customer's orders can be restarted.

 The credit limit is breached due to outstanding payments